-Proposals for main town centre uses should be located within the designated town centres of Margate, Ramsgate, Broadstairs and Westwood, as shown on the policies map.
+Proposals for main town centre uses should be located within the designated town centres of Margate, Ramsgate, Broadstairs and Westwood, comprising the primary and secondary frontages.
 Where this is not possible due to size, format and layout town centre uses should be located on the edge of town centres or on employment land designated for flexible uses.
-Outside these defined centres applicants should demonstrate that there is no sequentially preferable location within the catchment of the proposed development.
+Outside these areas applicants should demonstrate that there is no sequentially preferable location within the catchment of the proposed development.

-Applications for development above the following thresholds outside town centres should be accompanied by an impact assessment:
+Applications for development above the following thresholds should be accompanied by an impact assessment:

-- 1) Urban area 1,000 square metres - 2) Rural area 400 square metres.
+- 1) Urban area 1,000 square metres - 2) Rural area 280 square metres